Old Mutual Limited (JSE:OMU)

 • CMD 2025

-Clear two-phase strategy targets value unlock through cost savings, margin recovery, and disciplined capital allocation, followed by growth via digital expansion and new business.
-New targets for ROGEV, dividends, and cost efficiency are set, with OM Bank and 10X Investments as key growth levers.
+Clear two-phase strategy targets value unlock through cost savings, margin recovery, and disciplined capital allocation, followed by growth via digital banking, product innovation, and strategic acquisitions.
+New operating model devolves accountability, with ambitious financial targets and a focus on execution, digital transformation, and customer integration.

 • Strong earnings growth, improved margins, and a strategic pivot to group equity value and cash generation defined the period.
 Segment performance was mixed, with standout results in insurance and investments, while persistency and margin pressures persisted in life and savings.